doherty100/azuresandbox/terraform-azurerm-vwan/README.md

 This test establishes a Point to Site (P2S) VPN connection to the Virtual Wan Hub using the [Azure VPN Client](https://www.microsoft.com/store/productId/9NP355QT2SQB) as described in [Tutorial: Create a User VPN connection using Azure Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-point-to-site-portal), then tests connectivity to various Azure resources using private endpoints.

 * Generate self-signed certificates to use for P2S VPN certificate authentication.
-  * Using the Windows client you intend to test connectivity with, generate the certificates required for setting up a P2S VPN using [genp2svpncerts.ps1](./genp2svpncerts.ps1).
+  * From the client environment, generate the certificates required for setting up a P2S VPN using [genp2svpncerts.ps1](./genp2svpncerts.ps1).
 This script creates a root certificate in the registry, then uses that root certificate to create a self-signed client certificate in the registry.
 Both certificates are then exported to files:
     * `MyP2SVPNRootCert_DER_Encoded.cer`: This is a temporary file used to create a Base64 encoded version of the root certificate.
     * `MyP2SVPNRootCert_Base64_Encoded.cer`: This is the root certificate used to create a User VPN Configuration in Virtual WAN.
     * `MyP2SVPNChildCert.pfx`: This is an export of the client certificate protected with a password.
 You only need this if you want to configure the Azure VPN client on a different computer than the one used to generate the certificates.